 Staff ensure projects are aligned with EM program objectives.
 This includes reviewing scope statements, cost estimates, schedules, and recommends approval to the contracting officer.
 They also lead preparation for project critical decision documents and coordinate scheduling for the design, construction, and close-out phases.
 Equally important, employees oversee the approval of significant regulatory milestones.
 Additionally, the division ensures government and contractor-executed projects are completed in compliance with DOE directives and safety regulations.

-The Planning and Baseline Management Division integrates and coordinates planning and budget support for the Oak Ridge Office of EM.
+Meanwhile, employees in the Planning and Baseline Management Branch of this division integrate and coordinate planning and budget support for the Oak Ridge Office of EM.
 As stewards of taxpayer dollars, the division acts as an honest broker to reduce the life-cycle costs of projects and accelerate the cleanup of environmental legacies in a safe and compliant manner.

-The division works very closely with the Department of Energy’s headquarters, local contractors, federal project directors, regulators and the Oak Ridge Site Specific Advisory Board (SSAB) to plan, fund, and measure the performance of the Oak Ridge Office of EM.
+The division works very closely with the Department of Energy’s headquarters, local contractors, federal project directors, regulators, and the Oak Ridge Site Specific Advisory Board (SSAB) to plan, fund, and measure the performance of the Oak Ridge Office of EM.
 Planning future work requires balancing and prioritizing risks within available funding to perform cleanup across Oak Ridge’s three diverse cleanup sites.
-Additionally, Oak Ridge’s Office of EM reaches out to the regulators and the SSAB as valued customers for their input on building budget requests.
+Additionally, Oak Ridge’s Office of EM reaches out to the regulators, the SSAB, and local residents and stakeholders as valued customers for their input on building budget requests.